astronomer/docs/astro/configure-worker-queues.md

 In your DAG code, add a `queue='<worker-queue-name>'` argument to the definition of the task.
 If a task is assigned to a queue that does not exist or is not referenced properly, the task might remain in a `queued` state and fail to execute.
 Make sure that the name of the queue in your DAG code matches the name of the queue in the Cloud UI.

 Astronomer recommends using Apache Airflow's [Taskflow API](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/taskflow.html) to define your task argument.
 The Taskflow API is feature in Airflow 2 that includes a task [decorator](learn/airflow-decorators) and makes DAGs easier to write.
-In the following examples, all instances of the task will run in the `short-running-tasks` queue.
+In the following examples, all instances of the task will run in the `machine-learning-tasks` queue.
 Choose an example based on whether or not you use the Taskflow API.

-For example, all instances of this task will run in the `short-running-tasks` queue:
+For example, all instances of this task will run in the `machine-learning-tasks` queue:

 <Tabs
     defaultValue="classicoperator"